junderw52/keep-teams-awake/README.md

 Download the [latest release](https://github.com/junderw52/keep-teams-awake/releases/latest) from GitHub.

-For Firefox, download the firefox.xpi file.
-Right-click on the downloaded file and choose to open it with Firefox.

-For Chrome, download the chrome.zip file, then go to the Chrome extensions page by either:
+Download the chrome.zip file, then go to the Chrome extensions page by either:

 - entering chrome://extensions in your address bar
 - clicking on the Extensions icon to the right side of your address bar and clicking on Manage Extensions, or